dinamohamed85/flutter-layout-demo/README.md

 ## Getting Started 🚀

-This project is a starting point for Building layouts in Flutter.
+This project is a starting point for Building layouts in Flutter and simple interactivity added.

 A few resources to get you started if this is your first Flutter project: